eepj/stm32-ds1307/README.md

 * Complie and flash [`main.c`](./examples/main.c) in [./examples](./examples) to microcontroller.
 * Read the result from a UART monitor.
 * Refer to datasheets for further information.

+## Known bugs
+* Clock crashes when it reaches mindnight on March 1 in any given leap year.